kentcdodds/babel-plugin-macros/other/docs/user.md

 ### config

 There is a feature that allows you to configure your macro.
-We use [`cosmiconfig`][cosmiconfig] to read a `babel-plugin-macros` configuration which can be located in any of the following files up the directories from the importing file:
+We use [`lilconfig`][lilconfig] to read a `babel-plugin-macros` configuration which can be located in any of the following files up the directories from the importing
+file:

 - `.babel-plugin-macrosrc`
 - `.babel-plugin-macrosrc.json`